Memory Training with Neurofeedback

 Research has found cognitive training and neuro-biofeedback to improve working memory and attention in youngsters and adults with disorders such as ADHD, autism, traumatic brain injury, etc.

-This service consists of adult directed, specialized computer games that focus on goal areas in attending and memory challenges in both the visual and auditory systems.
-These games gradually increase in difficulty as students make progress/pass levels of the games.
-All games require attention and focus on the presented details and require more and more accurate memory to be successful.
+This service consists of practitioner-directed, specialized computer games that focus on goal areas in attention and memory challenges in both the visual and auditory systems.
+These games gradually increase in difficulty as students progress and pass the games' levels.
+All games require attention and focus on the presented details and need increasingly more recall to be successful.
 Working memory is also challenged and practiced as students move through the levels.

-In general, 20 sessions has been found to be the minimum standard of care to improve attention without medication.
-Our policy is to have some form of thorough assessment before beginning training as well as the IVA (Integrated Visual and Auditory Continuous Performance Test).
-Select subtests of the WISC-V assessing visual memory, auditory memory and working memory will also be administered/used as baseline information.
-Post testing will be comprised of these same assessments to measure growth in critical functions.
+Twenty sessions are the recommended minimum standard of care to improve attention without medication.
+Our policy is to have an assessment before beginning training, including the IVA (Integrated Visual and Auditory Continuous Performance Test).
+Subtests of the WISC-V assessing visual memory, auditory memory, and working memory will also be administered and used as baseline information.
+Post-testing includes the same assessments to measure growth in critical functions.

 Dyslexia / Reading Intervention

-Current research indicates that a multi-sensory, phonological-specific, direct teaching approach to reading does lift students struggling to read.
-The methodology currently used presents the phonological processing of sounds and words and auditory processing of language with visual, tactile, and auditory input.
-The Orton-Gillingham system of instruction along with other evidence-based strategies will be used.
-Results are charted and kept confidential.
-Pretesting will be done during the first session.
+Current research indicates that a multi-sensory, phonological-specific, direct teaching approach to reading generates improvement in students struggling to read.
+We use the Orton-Gillingham instruction system and other evidence-based strategies that utilize the phonological processing of sounds and words and the auditory processing of language with visual, tactile, and auditory input.
+Pretesting is administered during the first session, and results are charted throughout the process.